Gwalior: Environment

 Gwalior was found to have the second-highest level of air pollution according to a World Health Organization study in 2016.
-Particulates from the burning of garbage and fossil fuels make breathing the of this city a hazard.
+Particulates from the burning of garbage and fossil fuels make breathing the air of this city a hazard.

 Government

 The administration of Gwalior is shared between the departments and institutions of three levels of government – civic administration by the Gwalior Municipal Corporation, state administration by government of Madhya Pradesh, and the central government of India.

 The judiciary has four levels: the lowest level being the Gwalior Gram panchayat (or "Gram Nyayalaya").
 Above the gram panchayat is the District Court for Gwalior district sits Lashkar.
 Above that, the Madhya Pradesh High Court has its main seat in Jabalpur, but also a permanent bench in Gwalior city.
 The final court of appeal is the Supreme Court of India.

 Gwalior Municipal Corporation

 The Gwalior Municipal Corporation is responsible for the civic infrastructure and administration of the city, which is divided into 66 wards.

-Vivek Narayan Shejwalkar was the mayor of Gwalior Municipal Corporation before becoming a Member of Parliament as a Bharatiya Janta Party in the 2019 Lok sabha elections.
-Now there is no Mayor for Gwalior as of August 2019.
+Shobha Satish Sikarwar(INC) is the present Mayor of Gwalior.

 The Municipal Commissioner, a member of the Indian Administrative Service, is responsible for the corporations finances and for the services and works conducted for the city.

 Gwalior Municipal Corporation covers an area of 414 km2.
 The municipality was created on 6 June 1887 with two divisions for Lashkar and Morar, which later were merged with a single constitutional body.